integr8ly/integreatly-operator/test-cases/tests/authorization/b03-verify-rhmi-developer-user-permissions-are-correct.md

 JIRA: [INTLY-5434](https://issues.redhat.com/browse/INTLY-5434)

-1. Log into AMQ Online via Solution Explorer as a RHMI developer user (eg as a test user)
+1. Log into AMQ Online via Solution Explorer as a RHMI developer user (e.g. as a test-userXX)
 2. Click **Create Address Space** (If **Create Address Space** button is not visible, click the home link, **Red Hat AMQ**.
 Top left).
 3. Enter the following details in the configuration form:
    - Namespace: Select the namespace with the format `<username>-shar-<uid>`